-N’Assembly too Weak to Curb Corruption, Wasteful Expenditure, Lawan, Bankole Lament
+N’Assembly Too Weak to Curb Corruption, Wasteful Expenditure, Lawan, Bankole Lament

 “Don’t say these members of the National Assembly they have said this has happened they can’t do anything.
 That would be the end of the story.

-Lawan said that the Nigerian legislature is endangered and incapacitated, adding that the framers of the Nigerian constitution did not do it deliberately.
+“The truth is we are very endangered.
+The reality is that the legislature in Nigeria is incapacitated.
+Probably the framers of the Nigerian constitution did not do it deliberately.

 “Until the people are mobilised to stand for democracy, not against the legislature, because each time they will say if you want to revamp the Nigerian economy reduce the budget of the National Assembly.